 Immigrants have built the unique fabric of our country and the Toronto Region specifically.

-Started as an idea to address this issue and help bridge employers and skilled immigrate talent, since 2003 TRIEC has been partnering with employers, community partners, government, colleges and universities to find solutions and connect the talent to opportunities.
+TRIEC began as an idea to address this issue and help bridge employers and immigrant talent.
+Since 2003 TRIEC has been partnering with employers, community partners, government, colleges and universities to find solutions and connect the talent to opportunities.

 Why focus on immigrant employment?

 TRIEC believes when immigrants prosper, we all do.
 This belief is backed up by research and statistics.

 - In the Toronto Region, the unemployment rate for working-age recent immigrants is 10.92% compared to 5.56% for Canadian born.
 (Statistics Canada Labour Force Surveys, 2006-2011)